kathangabani-nyu/serverless-lex-concierge/README.md

 ## Example Interaction

 ```
-User: Hello
+User: Hi
-Bot: Hi there!
-I'm your personal dining concierge.
-How can I help you today?
+Bot: Hello!
+I’m your personal dining concierge.
+Where would you like to eat today?

-User: I need restaurant suggestions
-Bot: What city would you like to dine in?

-User: Manhattan
+User: San Francisco
-Bot: What type of cuisine would you like?
+Bot: Great!
+What kind of cuisine are you in the mood for?

-User: Indian
+User: Italian
-Bot: What time would you like to dine?
+Bot: Sounds delicious!
+What time would you like to dine?

-User: 7 PM
+User: 8:30 PM
-Bot: How many people will be dining?
+Bot: How many people will be joining you?

-User: 2
+User: 4
-Bot: What email address should I send the recommendations to?
+Bot: Got it.
+What email address should I send the restaurant recommendations to?

-User: user@example.com
+User: dinewithme@example.com

 Bot: Perfect!
-I've received your request for Indian restaurants in Manhattan for 2 people at 7 PM.
-I'll send the recommendations to user@example.com shortly.
-Have a great day!
+I’ll send you a list of top Italian restaurants in San Francisco for 4 people at 8:30 PM.
+Check your inbox at dinewithme@example.com
+ soon.
+Enjoy your meal!

-User: Thank you!
+User: Thanks!
-Bot: You're welcome!
-I'm here to help you find great restaurants.
-Is there anything else I can assist you with?
+Bot: My pleasure!
+Would you like me to make a reservation for you as well?
 ```

 **Email Received:**